Jump to:

 Specific secondary or associated conditions and complications

 Sensory deficits can lead to balance difficulties and increased fall risk.
 Additionally, insensate skin can lead to burns, wounds, and pressure ulcers that indirectly increase the risk of infections.
-Motor deficits can decrease activity levels increasing the fall risk and development of contractures.
+Motor deficits can decrease activity levels, increasing the risk of falls and development of contractures.
 Autonomic impairments from neuropathy can also cause dizziness and falls.

 Essentials of Assessment